pindjouf/BXL-Cyber-Camp/Phishingg/campaign/README.md

 ### Footer / Useful Additions / Things to be done

-- Make the links redirect to real places
+- Make the links in the emails redirect to an actual page
 - Git push the actual .eml file and not just the html

 ## Disclaimer